 Mgt 20-Introduction to Management (3)

-PreReq: ESL 9 or Eng 20R or Eng 51 or placement in Eng 21 An introduction to the management process.
+PreReq: Eng 20R or ESL 9 or Eng 51 or placement in Eng 21 An introduction to the management process.
 Principal functions of planning, organizing, directing, and controlling are integrated with behavioral concepts.
 (3 lec hrs.)